'Democracy has prevailed,' says Biden in his maiden speech as US President | Politics

 In a message to the international community, Biden said that he would rebuild the alliances frayed over the past four years. ''We can make America once again the leading force of good in the world.'' ''We will repair our alliances and engage with the world once again, not to meet yesterday’s challenges but today’s and tomorrow’s challenges,” he said.

-"We will lead by the power of our example," he said in his message to the international community.
+''We'll lead, not merely by the example of our power, but by the power of our example.
+We'll be a strong and trusted partner for peace, progress and security,'' he said in his message to the international community.

+America, he asserted, has been tested, and has come out stronger for it.
+The President led a moment of silence for the 400,000 Americans who have died of COVID-19, and promised not to lie to Americans. ''I give you my word: I will always level with you,'' he said.

+''Through a crucible for the ages, America has been tested anew and America has risen to the challenge,” he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)